DIVA1234567/Diversifying-Anonymized-Data-with-Diversity-Constraints/README.md

 ## Pantheon Dataset
-This dataset is from [source](https://pantheon.world/explore/rankings?show=people), which contains 11,341 individuals' information, based on the popularity of their biographical page in Wikipedia .
+This dataset is from [source](https://pantheon.world/explore/rankings?show=people), which contains 11,341 individuals' information, based on the popularity of their biographical page in Wikipedia.

 | **Attribute Details**                                                                                                                                                                                                                                              |
 | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |